Multiple Sclerosis (MS)

 - Male erectile dysfunction (impotence) and female sexual dysfunction.

-- Cognitive and emotional problems, which are common in people who have had MS for some time.
+- Cognitive and emotional problems.
+These are common in people who have had MS for some time.

 - Feeling very tired (fatigue).
 This can be worse if symptoms such as pain, spasticity, bladder problems, anxiety, or depression make it hard to sleep.